-Child Custody Attorney Helps Resolve Parenting Time/Disputes in Chicago, IL
+Child Custody Attorney Helps Resolve Parenting Time/Disputes (Visitation) in Chicago, IL

 For noncustodial parents, parenting time, or visitation, is an essential means of maintaining a loving relationship with their children.
 Illinois courts recognize a parent’s right to frequent, meaningful contact, subject to reasonable restrictions that serve the best interests of the child.
 At the Arami Law Office, we have experience with complex visitation disputes arising from a custodial parent’s well-founded fear that a child’s contact with the other parent is detrimental or a custodial parent’s deliberate interference with visitation to alienate the other parent.
 Such cases are emotionally charged and require patient but firm management to reach a resolution without causing emotional harm to the child.
 You can rely on the Arami Law Office to handle your visitation dispute with compassion and professionalism.